 When popping bottles at a party, finding a crowd-pleasing wine at a great price is key—enter Botter Per Ora Prosecco.
-This tart and tasty sparkler is loaded with flavors of green apple skin, canned pears and stone fruit.
-The wine’s food-friendly nature and creamy mouthfeel make it a perfect pairing with a variety of appetizers, though we particularly love it with sushi, Caprese skewers or creamy cheeses.
+This tart and tasty sparkler is loaded with flavors of green apple skin, canned pears, and stone fruit.
+The wine’s food-friendly nature and creamy mouthfeel make it a perfect pairing with a variety of appetizers, though we particularly love it with sushi, caprese skewers, and creamy cheeses.

 Related: The Best Champagnes

 Best for Gifting : Bisol Cartizze Prosecco Superiore